'Difficult' Libya talks aimed at preparing elections miss deadline

 A U.N. live feed of the talks streamed the discussions of the 75 delegates earlier in the week has since halted.

-However, one delegate, Lamees Bensaad, said he still thought agreement could be reached.
+However, one delegate, Lamees Bensaad, said she still thought agreement could be reached.

 “I’m optimistic and look forward to consensus,” she said.